 On the first day you will travel along South Coast of Iceland – by far the most well-known area of the island.
 Its relative proximity to the capital and picture-perfect worthy, diverse scenery dotted all around the region – from world renowned admired waterfalls of Seljalandsfoss and Skogafoss, to stretches of unique black beach coastlines and enigmatic moonlike formations at Reynisfjara, make it a top favourite.
 On your first day you can participate in a very unique activity – Glacier Hike.
 Admiring a glacier from a distance is one thing but exploring them by foot, using provided safety gear, is a completely different world a part.

 Second day starts with the visit at the Glacier Lagoon – unique glacial lake powered by melting ice from the outlet of Vatnajokull Glacier – the biggest one of its kind in Europe.
-There, depending on the season, you can enjoy either ice caving or an amphibian boat tour among ice bergs floating towards Atlantic Ocean.
+There you can enjoy an amphibian boat tour among ice bergs floating towards Atlantic Ocean.
 Then we turn East again travelling further to remote parts of island, where you will find solitude with nature.
 Enjoy scenic drive though East Fjords with stops at Vestrahorn, Djupivogur & Egillstadir.
 Remember to keep your head up not only to enjoy the beauty of the landscape, but also for unique fauna – wild reindeers are very commonly spotted in this area.

 During Day 3 starts with a visit at Studlagil Canyon and then tour continues North though moon-alike landscapes surrounding Lake Myvatn.
 This area is known for its high geothermal activity, numerous hot springs and mud lakes.
 There you will go for good hikes and explore amazing places like Grjotagja Geothermal Cave, Dimmuborgir or Hverir just to name a few.
 Northern Iceland is also famous for stunning waterfalls – just soak up with the view of Godafoss, Dettifoss and Selfoss.